gderosa/onboard/README.md

 A web interface to manage Linux-based networking and virtualization appliances.

+This is the the web interface for _Margay_ devices by Vemar S.A.S.

 It's been mainly developed and tested on Debian GNU/Linux.
-It should work on other distros too, altough untested and with no automated deployment provided.

-## Multiple choices (in the ReST/HTTP sense)

-For any web page, you may change `.html` extension into `.json to get machine-readable data.

-An `.rb` extension is also available for debugging purposes when in Sinatra `development` environment.

 ## Installation